 |---|---|---|

-| Individual Trustee | Personal knowledge of the family, potentially more flexible | Smaller, simpler trusts |
+| Individual Trustee | Personal knowledge of the family, potentially more flexible.
+The settlor can be one of the trustees, keeping them involved in decisions during their lifetime. | Most family trusts — the most common arrangement |

-| Corporate Trustee | Professional management, continuity, and expertise | Complex trusts, larger estates |
+| Corporate Trustee | Professional management, continuity (a company doesn’t die or lose capacity), and specialist expertise | Complex trusts, larger estates, or where no suitable individual trustees are available |

-| Mixed Trusteeship | Combines individual and corporate trustees | Trusts requiring both personal insight and professional management |
+| Mixed Trusteeship | Combines individual and corporate trustees — family insight plus professional oversight | Trusts requiring both personal knowledge and professional management |

 How to Choose a Trustee Wisely

-When selecting a trustee, you should consider:
+When selecting trustees, you should consider:

 - Their understanding of your family’s needs and dynamics

-- Their availability and willingness to take on the responsibilities
+- Their availability and willingness to take on the responsibilities for what could be decades

-- The potential for conflicts of interest
+- The potential for conflicts of interest — a trustee who is also a beneficiary may face difficult decisions

 Impact of Your Will on Trusts